KamilaWZ/Testing-Portfolio/README.md

 ## Dare IT Challenge - Portoflio

-On this project, I practiced my testing skills on a real web applications.
-As a result, I developed a set of testware:
+In this project, I trained my testing skills by working with web and mobile applications.As a result, I developed a set of testware:

 :bulb:[Test cases based on User stories for Futball Scaut App](https://docs.google.com/document/d/1TrRUwC-ZhLGTpM-TeEHJJNnbrRG2KVV8UPupftnk7U0/edit?usp=sharing)